 Stemming from one single truck in 1959, Archie’s pride and joy, the Commer Two-Stroke, the road fleet gradually grew throughout the years, encompassing niche markets such as Skyline Harvesting for periods of time.

 In the early days, Archie Ferguson and son Jack were heavily involved in building and modifying vehicles and trailers to meet the needs of the company.
 In the early 90s, Archie and Jack together designed and built a mobile crane suitable for loading and unloading ships and lorries with round wood.
 The crane, which had a longer reach than “off the shelf cranes” affectionately became known as “Timber Jack” and was the starting point for a range of cranes modified by Jack Ferguson.

-One of the trucks is still kept in operating condition today almost 30 years after it joined the fleet and it was showcased again at Truckfest 2015.
+One of the trucks is still kept in operating condition today almost 30 years after it joined the fleet and is regularly showcased at Truckfest events.

 In 1998, Director, Alasdair Ferguson saw an opportunity to revolutionise the way fish feed deliveries were carried out at the time.

 Lorries would often have to travel down narrow, single-track, unsuitable roads to reach fish farms.
 Ferguson Transport then came up with logistic shipping solutions to provide the delivery service more efficiently, working with our clients to provide the best end results for them.